Raudius/files_scripts/docs/Functions.md

 Lifts a file lock from the specified file/folder node.
 Returns whether operation succeeded.

-By default, the function also returns true if the file was not found.
+By default, the function also returns `true` if the file was not found.
 This behaviour can be changed by setting its second argument to `false`.
 ### full_path

 `full_path(Node node): String|nil`

 Returns the full path of the given file or directory including the node's name.
-*Example:* for a file `abc.txt` in directory `/path/to/file` the full path is: `/path/to/file/abc.txt`.
+*Example:* for a file `abc.txt` in directory `/path/to/file`, the full path is: `/path/to/file/abc.txt`.

 If the file does not exist `nil` is returned.
 ### get_parent